 How much space do I get in Google Drive?

 Currently, you can store 5 GB of non-Google Docs files in your Drive.
 Any Google Docs file does not count towards the 5 GB limit.

 There are currently no options available to increase the size of any user’s Google Drive quota.

 Does this mean we won’t use Microsoft Word/Excel/PowerPoint any more?

-No. Google Docs don’t have all the features of the Microsoft products and many College applications require the Microsoft products.
+No. Google Docs don’t have all the features of the Microsoft products and many University applications require the Microsoft products.
 There is no requirement to use Google Docs or Drive at all.

 Does this mean our personal AugNet folders or departmental folders will go away?